RicardoCesarRios/2143-OOP-Rios/Assignments/P01/README.md

 ### Description:

 This program implements a class that will be a basic container type of integers that can shrink or grow dymaically while items are eiter added or removed
+One of the main purposes of this program is gain a grasp of the essence of object oriented programming
 ### Files

 |   #   | File     | Description                      |